 First off, we hired the car from Fleet car rentals in Dubrovnik port.
 It was a reasonable price for the 7 days with a few added extras.
 Mobile wi-fi, which worked not only in the car, but we took it with us when we needed it, insurance was a must, so we forked out for that, additional driver insurance so we could share the driving and a one way drop off fee so we could leave the car at Pula airport.
 In total, for the whole time it cost us just over $600nzd including petrol.
-When booking, use carrentals.com or similar.
-We compared the best day rate and one way rate with a bunch of cars and found the best deal.
+When booking, used rentalcars.com.
+We compared the best day rate and one way rate with a bunch of cars and found the best deal on their website.
 Make sure you check any hidden cost in the fine print and legal ages to hire the car etc. We considered transport from place to place and figured it would be the same, if not cheaper to do the car option and we would have our freedom to do what we wanted.

 Staying at Villa Adriatic (found on booking.com) we spent day 1 in Dubrovnik Old Town cruising around looking at all the ancient buildings.
 The amazing old school architecture really opens your eyes if your like me and didn’t listen in history class or even school for that matter.
 It’s now a huge tourist attraction for people who love “Game Of Thrones” so if your into it, get your ass there and check it out.
 Us on the other hand are more into “The Walking Dead,” so we cruised around looking like zombies in the 30 degree heat… at 11am.